person writing bucket list on book

 Administrative before a trip

-Traveling within the European Union
+Traveling in the European Union

-Traveling Outside the EU
+Traveling outside the EU

 • Biometric passport required (often with a validity of 6 months minimum after the date of entry).